quackgraph/quackgraph-agent/dev-docs/flow.todo.md

 ===

-I want highly configurable mastra .env also with super granular model
+I want highly configurable mastra .env also with super granular model also at root should be there script to run mastra dev

 ===